|

 What are the effects of radiation on food?

-During food irradiation, the food is exposed to very high levels of radiation that are sufficient to kill just about all of the germs that might be present.
+During food irradiation, the food is exposed to very high levels of radiation that are sufficient to kill just about all of the germs and insects that might be present.
 It is important to know that this radiation does NOT stay with the food.
 The radiation used is similar to microwave radiation or to visible light.
 When we turn the lights off in a room, the room stays dark.
 While the light was on, items in the room were exposed to the light energy but they don't become a source of light themselves.
-Similarly, gamma ray photons expose food to radiation but the food does not become radioactive.
+Similarly, gamma rays and x rays expose food to radiation but the food does not become radioactive.

 What are the risks to people who eat irradiated food?